ZachAttakk/adventofcode/2021/readme.md

 > The entire cave is actually five times larger in both dimensions than you thought; the area you originally scanned is just one tile in a 5x5 tile area that forms the full map.
 Using the full map, what is the lowest total risk of any path from the top left to the bottom right?

+So after I made the grid, I need to expand it in both dimensions by 4 more, with increasing values.
+So that's a 2D loop inside a 2D loop, multiplying each number by the outer loop position.
+It's ugly but it works.
+There's probably a simple expression to do this in numpy or something...